karan2612/Cytoskeleton-1/README.md

 Hello!

-The program executes from cytoskel.cpp global.h contains global variables and links to other headers
+The program executes from cytoskel.cpp <br />
+global.h contains global variables and links to other headers <br />

-init.h     : builds cytoskeleton network
+init.h     : builds cytoskeleton network <br />
-physics.h  : handles time steps, calcuates forces analysis.h : statistics and measurements
+physics.h  : handles time steps, calcuates forces <br />
+analysis.h : statistics and measurements  <br />

-inputModule.h : input parameters can be modified from a simple .txt file
+inputModule.h : input parameters can be modified from a simple .txt file also prints out LOG for run parameters and results <br />
-		also prints out LOG for run parameters and results gr.h gr3.h    : visualization program created by Florian Rhiems at Julich
+gr.h gr3.h    : visualization program created by Florian Rhiems at Julich